Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - poetic phrases and quotes

-- faces, symbols, and unique decorations
+- faces, symbols and unique decorations

 2. Church of Maria SS. del Rosario

-3. Artistic streets and photographic views
+3. Artistic streets and photo spots

-There is no real “route”: the beauty of Borgo Parrini lies in getting lost among its small streets and discovering ever-changing details.
+There is no real “route”: the beauty of Borgo Parrini is wandering through its narrow streets and discovering new details at every turn.

 What to see nearby (ideal with TDS Rent)